Aimery I of Narbonne: Biography

-Quite young when his father Viscount Bernard died, the first years of Aymeri take place in the shadow of his uncle, Pierre Bérenger, who asserted his hold on Narbonne both as viscount and as archbishop of Narbonne, despite the opposition of the pope and his legates.
-The government of Aymeri is especially marked by its clashes with the archbishops Dalmace of Narbonne and Bertrand of Montredon for the control of Narbonne.
+Quite young when his father Viscount Bernard died, the first years of Aimery take place in the shadow of his uncle, Pierre Bérenger, who asserted his hold on Narbonne both as viscount and as archbishop of Narbonne, despite the opposition of the pope and his legates.
+The government of Aimery is especially marked by its clashes with the archbishops Dalmace of Narbonne and Bertrand of Montredon for the control of Narbonne.

-According to a missing charter referred to in later documents, in 1093 Aymeri I authorized a group of Benedictine monks to settle in the forest of Fontfroide, a modest starting point for what would later become the one of the most powerful monasteries in the region, Cistercian Abbey of Fontfroide.
+According to a missing charter referred to in later documents, in 1093 Aimery authorized a group of Benedictine monks to settle in the forest of Fontfroide, a modest starting point for what would later become one of the most powerful monasteries in the region, Cistercian Abbey of Fontfroide.

-Leaving for the Holy Land around 1103, Viscount Aymeri I died soon after.
+Leaving for the Holy Land around 1103, Aimery died soon after.
 His eldest son Aymeri II succeeded him.

 Marriage and descent

-Between 1085 and 1087, he married Mahaut of Apulia, daughter of Robert Guiscard, duke of Apulia.
+Between 1085 and 1087, Aimery married Mahaut of Apulia, daughter of Robert Guiscard, duke of Apulia.
 They had: